positively-charged/bcc/doc/details.md

 <h3>Functions</h3>

 The `function` keyword is optional.
-If the function has no parameters, the `void` keyword is optional.
+If the function has no parameters, the `void` keyword is optional:

 ```
 // These are all the same: